FAQ: Physical Therapy

 We accept most insurance carriers.
 We also accept Medicare.
 Call us with your insurance information, and we will verify your coverage.

-Is SCOI's physical therapy a Medicare provider?
+Is Southern California Orthopedic Institute's physical therapy a Medicare provider?

 Yes, we accept Medicare.